jasonnnnntwj/FinalChallange/README.md

 ### PuTTy
 After installing PuTTy, Change your desired **hostname** and **Connection Type** to "**SSH**" <br>
-Input a name under **Saved Sessions** and click on save, the file would appear at the left hand side of the Settings. <br> Click the file once and load it. <br>
+Input a name under **Saved Sessions** and click on save, the file will appear at the left hand side of the Settings. <br> Click the file once and load it. <br>
 To finish it off, click **Open**.